hattybin/vmbananapad/README.md

 # vmbananapad

-arduino code for a teensy 4.1 midi controller specifically designed for use with voicemeeter bannana and simple broadcasting for streaming or video conferencing
+arduino code for a teensy 4 or 4.1 midi controller specifically designed for use with voicemeeter bannana and simple broadcasting for streaming or video conferencing

 this project uses:
 - resposiveanalogread - https://github.com/dxinteractive/ResponsiveAnalogRead
 - keypad - https://github.com/Chris--A/Keypad

 For the electronics I used:
-  - 24 clicky mechancial keyboard switches configured in a matrix of 4 rows and 6 columns.
-Diodes on the rows and wired to digital pins 2 - 11.
+  - 24 blue "clicky" mechancial keyboard switches configured in a matrix of rows and columns.
+Diodes on the rows of the matrix.
-  - 8 75mm potentiometers
+  - 8 75mm 10k potentiometers
   - 2 rotary potentiometer I salvaged from a broken midi controller.
 They are 3 pin but I don't know their specs.

 voice meeter banana has 10 channels.
 I designed this console for my use and it may not apply for everyone, but I think this is a common application: